-The directors of the company anticipate that the application of these amendments may have an impact on the group's consolidated financial statements in future periods.
+Management anticipates that the application of these amendments may have an impact on the Entity's financial statements in future periods.

 IFRS 18 Presentation and Disclosures in Financial Statements

 IFRS 18 replaces IAS 1, carrying forward many of the requirements in IAS 1 unchanged and complementing them with new requirements.
 In addition, some IAS 1 paragraphs have been moved to IAS 8 and IFRS 7.
 Furthermore, the IASB has made minor amendments to IAS 7 and IAS 33 Earnings per Share.